capytaine/capytaine/docs/user_manual/tutorial.rst

     dataset['added_mass'].sel(radiating_dof=["Surge", "Heave"], influenced_dof=["Surge", "Heave"], omega=1.0)

-See the more advanced examples for more complex cases.
+See the example section of the documentation for more complex cases.